better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 title: Running a seed node
 ---

-To improve data availability, participants in the network can choose to act as [seeds][se].
+To improve data availability of Radicle's peer-to-peer network, participants in the network can choose to act as [seeds][se].
 Seeds are always-on nodes that automatically track discovered projects, thereby increasing the availability of these projects on the network.
 Conceptually, they are similar to pubs in [Secure Scuttlebutt][ss].

+> Running a seed node is for contributing to the availability
+> and redundancy of Radicle's peer-to-peer network.
+Running a seed node is not
+> related to token incentives at this time.
+For more on how the Radicle token
+> works, please refer to the <a
+> href="https://radicle.xyz/blog/introducing-rad.html">Introducing RAD</a> post.

 To build and run a seed node, you'll have to install some prerequisites on your machine first: